GerritCodeReview/plugins_its-base/hooks-its/src/main/resources/Documentation/config.md

 Conditions
 ~~~~~~~~~~

-The conditions are lines of the form
+The conditions are parameters of the form
 ----
 name = value1, value2, ..., valueN
 ----